 International Seminar Series

 Although relatively few students can study abroad, all can attend classes on campus.
 The International Seminar Series is an innovative visiting faculty program.
 Students enroll in a one credit hour weekend course taught by an international faculty member on various topics.
 Visiting faculty teach in a concentrated format on Friday, Saturday, and Sunday for 15 contact hours.
 Students submit assignments online and complete applied projects two weeks after the class concludes.
-Participating students earn one credit hour for each international seminar.
+Students earn one credit hour for each international seminar.

 In addition to academic seminars, the visiting faculty members also present lectures to UTSA faculty, students and the external business community.